gdamion/Srar-Wars-prosthesis/README.md

 # Srar-Wars-prosthesis
-This design and phone holder are made during the internship in "Motorica"
+This design and phone holder were made during the internship in "Motorica"